SndrSchnklshk/TMP6x/README.md

 7) Enjoy some temperature and support me ;)

 ## Full example
-Example showing Arduino C code on how to use the library .
+Example showing Arduino C code on how to use the library.

 ### STM32
 To use the class lib in STM32 in class C (e.g. Stm32CubeIDE) wrap the libary as follows: